enriquedevs/DE-101-Practices/Practices/session_15_Interview_Readiness/README.md

   * Append
 * Data troubleshooting

+### Algorythms

+>These algorythms are something to expected to know, but not from memory, instead always try to search for new optimized ways to perform a task

-* Algorithm problem solving, common used algorithms are:
+* Common used algorithms are:
-  1. Binary Search
+  * Binary Search
-  2. Bubble Sort
+  * Bubble Sort
-  3. Merge Sort
+  * Merge Sort
-  4. Quick Sort
+  * Quick Sort
-  5. Selection Sort
+  * Selection Sort
-  6. Insertion Sort
+  * Insertion Sort
-  7. Depth-First Search (DFS)
+  * Depth-First Search (DFS)
-  8. Breadth-First Search (BFS)
+  * Breadth-First Search (BFS)
-  9. Dijkstra's Algorithm
+  * Dijkstra's Algorithm
-  10. Dynamic Programming (DP)
+  * Dynamic Programming (DP)
-  11. Recursion
+  * Recursion
-  12. Binary Tree Traversal (Pre-order, In-order, Post-order)
+  * Binary Tree Traversal (Pre-order, In-order, Post-order)
-  13. Hash Tables and Hashing Algorithms
+  * Hash Tables and Hashing Algorithms

-Here is a resource to know the implementation of the algorithms: <https://www.youtube.com/watch?v=shs0KM3wKv8&list=PLOuZYwbmgZWXvkghUyMLdI90IwxbNCiWK>
+Here is a resource to know the implementation of the algorithms: [Algorythms][video_algorythms]

-## Big O notation
+### Big O notation

 >Big O notation is a mathematical way to describe how the performance of an algorithm or a piece of code changes as the amount of input space (memory) and time gets larger.